About The Fault Line

 California’s story matters because it is inseparable from America’s future.
 At a time of overlapping crises — from housing and climate to political polarization — Californians deserve journalism that reflects their realities with care, context and accountability.

 The Fault Line exists to ensure those most affected by change are not erased from the narrative.
+We are committed to reporting on California in all its diversity and to elevating the voices of communities that have historically been underrepresented or overlooked in mainstream media.

 We currently publish monthly, typically during the third week of the month, to prioritize depth, accuracy and reporting that endures.